-With several different loan products available, you want to choose an honest lender, that holds strong principles to work with to help find the program that fits best with that borrower.
-When working with a reliable mortgage lender, like Fellowship, we will use certain metrics and indicators to find the best fit loan for YOU.
+With several different loan products available, you want to choose an honest lender, that holds strong principles to work with to help find the program that fits ideal with that borrower.
+When working with a reliable mortgage lender, like Fellowship, we will use certain metrics and indicators to find the ideal fit loan for YOU.
 In the following three part post, we will explore the three main metrics used to find the perfect loan for the borrower.
 These metrics are, Credit Score, Loan to Value Ratio, and Debt-to-Income Ratio.
 In this first part of this three part post we will examine debt to income ratio and how this impacts your loan.

-When it comes to finding the best loan that suits you, your debt to income ratio plays a major role.
+When it comes to finding the ideal loan that suits you, your debt to income ratio plays a major role.
 In order to understand how your debt to income ratio affects your loan, you must first understand what makes up your debt to income ratio.
 Mortgage companies look at two different ratios when it comes to evaluating your mortgage situation.

 The first ratio they look at, is your front-end ratio, otherwise known as your housing ratio.
 This ratio includes all your housing expenses, such as principal, interest, taxes, insurance and any Home association dues that may be included.
 The total amount of your housing expenses is then divided by your monthly income.